-Figure 3-5 shows a circle that contains a box.
+The following figure shows a circle that contains a box.
 The circle, however, does not contain the triangle, because part of the triangle lies outside the circle.

 Figure 3-5.
-Example of a Circle That Contains a Box
+Example of a circle that contains a box

 The signature of the Contains function must be: Contains (UDT, UDT) RETURNS BOOLEAN